mozilla-l10n/localizer-documentation/misc/bugzilla_l10n.md

 ![Remember search](/assets/images/bugzilla/remember_search.png)

-Note that you can select multiple products and multiple statuses (including *unconfirmed*) to refine or expand the search criteria.
+Note that you can select multiple products and multiple statuses (including *UNCONFIRMED*) to refine or expand the search criteria.

 ### Confirm and close bugs

 As already explained, each locale should address the bugs reported for their language in a timely manner.
-Bugs filed as *unconfirmed* should be triaged, marked as *new* if they’re actual bugs or closed, and marked as *fixed* once the problem is solved.
+Bugs filed as *UNCONFIRMED* should be triaged, marked as *NEW* if they’re actual bugs or closed, and marked as *fixed* once the problem is solved.

 By default, users can’t confirm or close bugs filed by other users.
 In order to do that, you need a permission called `editbugs`, which is normally assigned to localizers only after they demonstrated a clear understanding of how Bugzilla works and its [etiquette](https://bugzilla.mozilla.org/page.cgi?id=etiquette.html).
 The reason for this is that this permission is assigned across the entire Bugzilla, not on single products or components.
 If you need to upgrade your permissions, get [in touch with l10n-drivers](https://wiki.mozilla.org/L10n:Mozilla_Team).